Guide: Upgrade Xbox 360 Hard Drive to SSD Safely 2024

 Notice:

-The Xbox uses a 2.5-inch hard drive bay, meaning you can only use standard SATA SSDs that come in a 2.5-inch form factor and not the NVME SSDs.
+The Xbox uses a 2.5-The case has a 3.1 inch hard drive bay, which is a bit smaller than a standard 3.5 inch hard drive bay, meaning you can only use smaller SSDs that come in a 2.5 inch form factor, such as SATA SSDs, and not larger NVME SSDs.

 Once you're ready with the checklist above, proceed to the stages listed below.
 To make the Xbox 360 hard drive update smoother, ensure you have prepared well, as mentioned above.
 The following link can help if you want to play Xbox games from an external hard drive.